vicanso/diving-rs/README.md

 The config file is `~/.diving/config.yml`, the options:

 - `layer_path`: The path of layer cache, default is `~/.diving/layers`
-- `layer_ttl`: The TTL of cached layer blobs, default is `90d`.
-A layer is purged if it has not been accessed for the specified duration
+- `layer_ttl`: The TTL of cached layer blobs AND analysis results, default is `90d`.
+An entry is purged if it has not been accessed for the specified duration
+- `analysis_path`: The path of the analysis-result cache, default is `~/.diving/analysis`
-- `cleanup_interval_hours`: How often (in hours) the layer cache is scanned for expired entries, default is `1`
+- `cleanup_interval_hours`: How often (in hours) the caches are scanned for expired entries, default is `1`
 - `threads`: Number of threads for parallel layer downloads, default is the number of logical CPUs
 - `lowest_efficiency`: CI check — minimum acceptable efficiency score (0–1), default is `0.95`
 - `highest_wasted_bytes`: CI check — maximum wasted bytes, default is `20971520` (20 MB)